zara01991/Computer-Vision-and-Data-Science-with-ML/README.md

 Data science projects;
-Computer Vision with ML: 3D shape mesh segmentation with SVM and K-means
+ML in Computer Vision: 3D shape mesh segmentation with SVM and K-means